-- (a) the financial statements and notes of the consolidated entity as set out on pages 22 to 55: - (i) are in accordance with the Corporations Act 2001; and - (ii) comply with Accounting Standards, the Corporations Regulations 2001 and other mandatory professional reporting requirements; and - (iii) give a true and fair view of the consolidated entity's financial position as at 30th June 2008 and of its performance, as represented by the results of its operations and its cash flows, for the financial year ended on that date. - (b) there are reasonable grounds to believe that the consolidated entity will be able to pay its debts as and when they become due and payable. - (c) the audited remuneration disclosures set out on pages 11 to 14 of the directors' report comply with Accounting Standards AASB 124 Related Party Disclosures and the Corporations Regulations 2001; and - (d) the directors have been given the declarations by the chief executive officer and chief financial officer required by section 295A of the Corporations Act 2001.
+- (a) the financial statements and notes of the consolidated entity as set out on pages 23 to 57 and the Remuneration Report set out on pages 11 to 15 of the directors' report: - (i) are in accordance with the Corporations Act 2001; and - (ii) comply with Australian Accounting Standards, (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; and - (iii) give a true and fair view of the consolidated entity's financial position as at 30th June 2009 and of its performance, for the financial year ended on that date. - (b) there are reasonable grounds to believe that the consolidated entity will be able to pay its debts as and when they become due and payable. - (d) the directors have been given the declarations by the chief executive officer and chief financial officer required by section 295A of the Corporations Act 2001.